hli226/mvnimpute/README.md

 `build_vignettes = TRUE` argument is added for including the vignettes, which give the step-by-step instructions on how to use this package using an artificial example and a real data example.
+There are two vignettes file, one using the simulated data, and the other one using a selected subset of the NHANES data.
 You have to install the development package **devtools** for installing packages from GitHub.
 The packages that **mvnimpute** depends on will be automatically downloaded and installed.

 ## Basic functions